PedroPLCode/MariolaMLCryptoTradingUtils/README.md

 # MariolaCryptoTradingBot

 MariolaCryptoTradingBot is an advanced evolution of [StefanCryptoTradingBot](https://github.com/PedroPLCode/StefanCryptoTradingBot).
-Born from the core of StefanCryptoTradingBot, she represents a significant upgrade, offering powerful features and intelligent capabilities.
+Born from the rib of StefanCryptoTradingBot, she represents a significant upgrade, offering powerful features and intelligent capabilities.
+In the future, MariolaCryptoTradingBot will be integrated as a module into StefanCryptoTradingBot, expanding its functionality and skills.

 ## Features